Has someone you care about been affected by sexual assault or rape?

 Anyone can find themselves supporting a relative, a friend or partner who has been raped or sexually assaulted.
 Rape and sexual assault are terrifying experiences and everybody reacts differently.
+Some people will be visibly upset, others will feel numb, and some will appear to carry on ‘as normal’ and try to get straight back to a regular routine – all reactions are normal and valid.

 It can be hard to know how to support someone who has suffered an assault and difficult to know what to say.
 There are no rules setting out exactly how to respond: listening and being there are the most important things you can do.